-Building a Regional Network to Study the Influence of Climate Change on Contaminants of Emerging Concern
+Building a Regional Network to Study the Influence of Environmental Conditions on Contaminants of Emerging Concern

-The geographical scope of this project is focused on South Carolina, Georgia, and Florida, and includes both the Atlantic and Gulf coasts of Florida.
-We aim to support research that will address priorities defined through our literature gap analysis, legal scan, and advisory committee discussions.
+The geographical scope of this project encompasses South Carolina, Georgia, and Florida, including both the Atlantic and Gulf coasts of Florida.
+This initiative supports innovative, extension-led research that addresses the priorities identified through our literature gap analysis, legal scan, and advisory committee discussions.

 Project Support